toowee-le/mymemory/README.md

 # My Memory

-A personal project to display photos of all events and travel tickets I've hoarded over the years as a way to practice responsive design, CSS and SVG animation.
+A personal project to display photos of events and travel tickets/souvenirs I've hoarded over the years as a way to practice CSS, SVG animaton and creating a responsive design.

 The live website is [here](https://toowee-le.github.io/mymemory/).